kenshikento/GoAllin/readme.md

 GoAllin is a small basic Social network

 The application is using laravel as a Backend and for the front end just using standard bootstrap class for styling.
-For the database i was using Phpmyadmin (Xampp)
+For the database i was using Phpmyadmin (Xampp) also design of all tables Resources\assets\design

 The Specification: